 Step Action 1 Put the key in the keylock.
 2 Turn the key clockwise to unlock the device.
-3 The device can be closed by pressing the pushbutton.
-Result: The key remains captive in the keylock.
+3 Press the closing pushbutton to close the device.
+NOTE: The key remains captive in the keylock.

 Chassis Locking in Disconnected Position